Saily eSIM Review

 This can be frustrating if you know you’ll mostly be on wifi but want a small amount of data that is always available for emergencies.
 You must still purchase a large package to access the data for a more extended trip.

-You can only do the initial set-up to access your data when Wi-Fi is available.
+You can only do the initial setup to access your data when Wi-Fi is available.
 So, if you purchase a plan as a backup, you might be unable to switch it on.

 Various plans allow travellers to select the option that best suits their travel plans.
 However, if you need a large amount of data, you may need to look at local options for better prices.